If children are struggling, or failing, in education, I offer easy and effective solutions with quick and lifelong results..

 Why are developmental movements the key to brain and sensory development?

-Children who are struggling or failing in education usually have retained primitive reflexes from their Early Years development that maybe holding them back from accessing their true ability.
-Retained reflexes can have a negative impact on how well we succeed in education, in business, in sport and generally in life.
+Retained reflexes can have a negative impact on our ability to be able to learn in education, in business, in sport and generally in life.
 It’s to do with how well developed and connected your brain and sensory system are that enables you to have the resources necessary to be able to learn and achieve well in all areas of your life, and with less effort.
 Some children, and adults, find ways to compensate for their difficulties, but as the pressure becomes greater as they move up the levels of education, or in their careers, the compensations no longer support them and this is when older students or adults get diagnosed with Dyslexia or other learning challenged labels when they are doing GCSE’s or A Levels or in University or have reached their workplace but cannot manage progressing further up the career ladder.

 Yes, Absolutely.
-It does not matter how old you are or what disability you may have, the brain and sensory system can be improved and developed using developmental movements similar to those that every baby should learn to make at any age.
+It does not matter how old you are, or what learning challenge you may have, the brain and sensory system can be improved and developed using developmental movements similar to those that every baby should learn to make at any age.
 Of course, the earlier this is achieved, the less valuable time is lost in education.
-Teachers say that 70% of their time in the classroom is spent with helping children who are struggling to keep up with others who learn with easeSchools should not expect any child to be able to learn if they are not developmentally ready, and the signs can be clearly noticed in classrooms.
-The process of changing this is simple and requires no more than 10 – 15 minutes a day of specific movements that I teach.
-Usually the person cannot make these movements in an exact and effortless way at the beginning, but as they practice them this changes and the connections start to link up areas of the brain and learning challenges and difficulties ease away, allowing them to achieve success in any area they want.
+Teachers say that 70% of their time in the classroom is spent with helping children who are struggling to keep up with others who learn with ease.The signs can be clearly noticed in many classrooms.
+The process of changing this is simple and requires no more than 10 – 15 minutes a day of specific movements.
+Usually the person cannot make these movements in an exact, co-ordinated and effortless way at the beginning, but as they practice them this changes and the connections start to link up areas of the brain and learning challenges and difficulties ease away, allowing them to achieve success in any area they want.

 How long it will take?
 This will depend on how many reflexes are retained.
 On average, around 6 – 12 months, sometimes a little longer with more severe learning / developmental challenges and then the results are for life.
 A level of change takes place immediately after making each movement.
 As the person learns to make the movements exact over a 3 week period of just 10 minutes a day practice, so the level of change improves too, and the learning challenges will ease away.
 I guarantee results if my instruction is followed.